binarelectronics/BinarElectronics-under-construction/README.md

 - **Address**: Argesului no. 14, Baia Mare, Romania

 Feel free to [visit our website](https://binarelectronics.ro) to learn more about our services and stay up-to-date with our latest developments.

-Thank you for visiting our prototype repository!
-We look forward to helping you with your electronics projects in the future.
-For the latest updates, please check our [active development repository](https://github.com/binarelectronics/binarelectronics.ro-under-construction).